 • What is Social Ecology?

 • Understanding Social Hierarchy and Domination

 • What is Nature?

 • Technology, Agriculture, and Society

 • Politics, Direct Democracy, and the State

 • Reconstructive Vision: Reclaiming Utopia

 The course is available in two different formats.
 EDU Seminar is an 8-week seminar with weekly online classes; it is offered quarterly.
-EDU Flex is a self-directed course which features the same syllabus and materials without the weekly seminar; it can be started at any time.
-The course fees are $100 and $50 respectively.
+The next seminar will run on Mondays, September 16-November 4, at 3/6 pm PT/ET.
+The course is also available in a self-directed format featuring the same materials minus the fixed time commitment of the weekly seminar (recordings of the lectures and discussions are available) and which can be started at any time.
+The course fees are $80 and $40 respectively.
 To enroll, write us at firstname.lastname@example.org.